openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Group Action Rolls

 In certain scenarios, the success of an action relies on the skills of multiple characters, such as a party of treasure hunters attempting to sneak past a pair of guards or two hackers working together to access restricted data.
 In these cases, all characters who are contributing to the task describe what they are doing and make an action roll using an appropriate attribute.
 Count the number of successes and failures based on the Challenge Rating of the task.
-If there are more failures then successes, the task fails.
+If there are more failures than successes, the task fails.
 Otherwise, the task succeeds.
 The GM interprets this success or failure as if it were a single action roll, rather than interpreting each action roll separately.

 The GM always has the final say as to when a group action roll is called for and, if so, which characters may contribute to the task.